erikw/advent-of-code-solutions/tricks.md

   * Python users have a lot of [helper libs](https://pypi.org/search/?q=advent&o=) to automate e.g. input download, parsing and even solution submission.

 ## Misc
+* It's a good idea during development to output the state of the program in the same format as the puzzle description.
+This could be for example single lines of state, or to print every snapshot of the progress of some algorithm on a grid system.
+Having the same format as the puzzle description makes comparision with given examples easy!
 * Constraint solver
   * Is the problem too hard to solve?
 Let someone else do it: [Z3](https://github.com/Z3Prover/Z3).
   * Examples: [2018/10](2018/23/part2.rb)